[Yes, we are still accepting cards during COVID!]

 Please read Cards of Hope FAQs if you have more questions about the process.

+Read more about Braid’s intergenerational team mentoring for foster youth in the Bay Area.
 To hear the latest news about Braid and Cards of Hope and learn about special initiatives like our holiday wish list, please scroll to the bottom of the page to sign up for the monthly e-news.